Table of Contents

 Convmaj1) in the herb layer; this axis seem to negatively correlate with the gradient of moisture, with species indicating wet soil of the alluvial forest at the lower part of the axis and mesic species in the upper part.

-The highest R2 of the regression with the first two axes have light, moisture and nutrients, with light and nutrients associated mostly with the first unconstrained axis and the moisture mostly with the second.
-It seems that these ecological factors, not related to soil pH and soil depth, are important for the studied vegetation, but were not measured.
+The highest R2 of the regression with the first two axes have moisture, nutrients and light and temperature (in this order), with light and temperature associated mostly with the first unconstrained axis and the moisture mostly with the second axis; nutrients are associated to both first and second unconstrained axis.
+It seems that these ecological factors, not related to soil pH and soil depth, are important for the studied vegetation, but were not included as explanatory variables.
 This interpretation fits well with the interpretation based on the relationship between axes and abundances of species listed above.
+Some environmental variables related to those four Ellenberg-type indicator values were actually measured (e.g. HEATLOAD can be approximating temperature), and after this analysis we may want to include them as explanatory in the model if we plan to reanalyze the data.

 This example is using Difference between cookies, pastries and pizzas dataset, which I found on reddit.com, posted by author everest4ever.
 As the post on reddit.com goes, the author attended the Christmas party at his office with “Christmas cookie competition”, which sparked a “huge debate about what are eligible entries for the cookie competition (e.g. are mini-pizzas cookies?)”.
 The author decided to approach the discussion rigorously and did the following: “I scraped 1931 recipes from the Food Network that contain the keywords cookies (my group of interest), pastry, or pizza (two control groups).
 Next, I extracted the ingredient list and pooled similar ingredients together (e.g. salt, seasalt, Kosher salt), coming up with a total of 133 unique ingredients.
 I ended up with a 1931×133 matrix, where each row is one recipe, and each column is whether this recipe contains a certain ingredient (0 or 1)”.
 The author did PCA analysis on the data accompanied by some clustering and predictions, just to prove that “NO IAN AND JOSEPH YOUR FUCKING EGG TARTS AREN'T COOKIES, NO MATTER HOW GOOD THEY WERE!!”.
 I think we can also use this dataset for a simple constrained ordination exercise.
 First import the data: